-Ninotte has found creative ways to teach sexual education and awareness and is moving away from sex ed classes to more interactive ways of teaching.
-Ninotte began a program that teaches young women valuable crafting skills and at the beginning of each session Ninotte gives a short sex ed presentation.
+Ninotte has found creative ways to teach sexual education and awareness and is moving to more interactive ways of teaching.
+Ninotte began a program that teaches young women valuable crafting skills and at the beginning of each session Ninotte gives a sex ed presentation.
 The program had a bumpy start but thanks to Ninotte’s persistence and the instructor’s commitment the participants are dedicated and engaged.

 Ninotte is also teaching and inspiring women outside of Grand Bassin.
 Florcie Tyrell, Haiti Executive Director at PICO (People Improving Community through Organizing) International, invited Ninotte to open a presentation for a group of 30 primary school teachers in Terrier Rouge.
 Ninotte engaged and enthused her audience with her talk about “violence experienced during pregnancy, birth, and postpartum and its consequences on a child’s brain development”.
 Florcie and Ninotte’s presentations went over so well that the school’s principal invited them to present again in the future.

 On Father’s Day, GCBC held a family-focused gathering and Florcie spoke about the importance of families in the community.
 Fifteen couples attended as well as some individuals.
 Together, the couples took a questionnaire about family and were inspired to do better at home.
 Ninotte said that everyone had a “really great time.”